KQM-git/TCL/evidence/mechanics/equipment/weapons.md

 Its separate line of damage crits individually from the normal attacks.

-**Current Description :** "Increases the DMG of Normal and Charged Attack hits by 20% for 12s."
+**Current Description:** "Increases the DMG of Normal and Charged Attack hits by 20% for 12s."

-**More Accurate Description :** "Normal and Charged Attacks deal an additional 20% of Normal/Charged ATK as DMG for 12s" \(this additional damage is dealt separately\)
+**More Accurate Description:** "Normal and Charged Attacks deal an additional 20% of Normal/Charged ATK as DMG for 12s" \(this additional damage is dealt separately\)

 [**Evidence**](https://youtu.be/nn4_xNJqsCA)